 Dr. Moran is board certified in Emergency Medicine, Internal Medicine, and Infectious Diseases and completed all his postgraduate training at UCLA.
 He is particularly interested in infectious disease problems in the Emergency Department.
 Research interests include community-associated MRSA, pneumonia, skin and soft tissue infections, urinary tract infections, infection control, and nonsurgical management of appendicitis.
 Research publications have appeared in JAMA and the New England Journal of Medicine.
 Dr. Moran is a co-investigator for EMERGEncy ID NET, a nationwide network of emergency departments developed in collaboration with the CDC for the study of emerging infectious diseases.
 He is a frequent lecturer nationwide at educational programs regarding infectious diseases in the emergency department and is Associate Editor for Annals of Emergency Medicine.
 He was also medical advisor for 5 seasons of the NBC television program “ER”.

 A multiple award winning educator and lecturer, Dr. Orman is the host of Essentials of Emergency Medicine and the ERcast podcast where he distills complex ideas into useable nuggets.
 His goal with ERcast is to demystify aspects of medicine that make us anxious, normalize the seeming insanity of the job, and dissect the practices and thought processes of masters in the field.
-This is mostly done through interviews, but sometimes via monologues and lectures.
-Rob is a community emergency physician living in Bend, Oregon who loves cycling, reading, family, and binge watching Netflix.

 A full time clinician, Dr. Sacchetti is also a dedicated researcher and enthusiastic educator with over 100 journal publications and textbook chapters to his credit and more than 450 national and international lectures.
 His main clinical areas of research include Sedation and Pain Management, Family Member Presence, Arrhythmias, CHF, and Children with Special Health Care Needs.
 Dr. Sacchetti’s recognitions include the Maternal and Child Health’s Emergency Medical Services for Children Policy Leader of Distinction award, the American College of Emergency Physician’s Lifetime Commitment to Communication award and the American Academy of Pediatrics Martha Bushore Fallis award for contributions to Advanced Pediatric Life Support.
 Despite his academic and administrative activities, Dr. Sacchetti’s main passion remains patient care.
 He continues to work full time in the Emergency Department treating over 4,000 patients annually.